-Information on the Company's corporate governance, including copies of its various corporate governance policies and charters, is being made available on the Company's website.
+Information on the Company's corporate governance, including copies of its various corporate governance policies and charters, are available on the Company's website.

-A listed entity should design and implement an investor relations program to facilitate effective two way communication with investors.
+A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors.

-The Board is adopting a Shareholder Communications Policy, the purpose of which is to facilitate the effective exercise of shareholders' rights by communicating effectively with shareholders, giving shareholders access to information about the Company and its corporate strategies and making it easy for shareholders to participate in general meetings of the Company.
+The Board has adopted a Shareholder Communications Policy, the purpose of which is to facilitate the effective exercise of shareholders' rights by communicating effectively with shareholders, giving shareholders access to information about the Company and its corporate strategies and making it easy for shareholders to participate in general meetings of the Company.